galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >    - {% icon param-file %} *"tabular file"*: output of **Filter**
 >    - *"output csv Separator"*: `,`
 >    - *"Header in file"*: `Yes`
-> 5. Due to an issue related to the actual tabular to csv converter related to GBIF format, each `"` sign is triplicated on the resulting file.
-You need to replace `"""` by `"` using for example the **Replace** parts of texte  {% icon tool %} tool.
+> 5. Due to an issue related to the actual tabular to csv converter application to GBIF format, each `"` sign is triplicated on the resulting file.
+You need to replace `"""` by `"` using for example the **Replace** {% icon tool %} parts of text tool.
 {: .hands_on}

 # Step 2: Development and evaluation of SDM using Wallace